burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 With the capture `this`, there are the following subtleties:
 - Even though the lambda closure will be an object of a class, its function call operator **will have access to all protected and private members of the class** provided with `[this]` pointer to the object.
 - The language does not provide the means to distinguish `this` of the function object and captured `this`.
-The **need "this"** variable will be found automatically.
+The **need "this" pointer** variable will be found automatically.

  Example: